-Looking for a therapist who’s right for you?
+Looking for a therapist who’s right for you and can help you manage your own anxiety?
 Try this resource.

 In addition to therapy, there are simple practices you can try at home to help mitigate anxietyandcope with it when it comes up.
-Here are 5 expert-recommended tools for your toolkit:
+Here are five expert-recommended tools for your anxiety management toolkit:

 The key to this is letting your body know that the threat isn’t really life or death — the cheetah isn’t there!
 To do this, we need to send signals to our sympathetic nervous system (the fight or flight response) to stand down, Stark explains.

-Here are a few ways to shift from the sympathetic system to the parasympathetic (rest and digest) system: going for a walk, deep breathing in for 3 counts and out for 5 counts, splashing cold water on your face, physical touch like a hug, or physical release like crying.
+Here are a few ways to shift from the sympathetic system to the parasympathetic (rest and digest) system: going for a walk, deep breathing in for three counts and out for five counts, splashing cold water on your face, physical touch like a hug, or physical release like crying.